IGRINScontact/RRISA/RRISA_Raw/readme_raw.md

 _Raw files can only be downloaded by night and not individually like reduced data products._

 ## Header Description
+- OBJNAME: name of object observed (user input)
+- RA_2000: telescope right ascension from the telescope converted into J2000 (+- deg)
+- DEC_2000: telescope declination from the telescope converted into J2000 (+- deg)
 - FILENAME: the name of the file that corresponds to the information in the rest of the row
+- OBJTYPE: the frame type, can be DARK, ARC, FLAT, SKY, TAR, STD and more
+- FRAMETYPE: ON or OFF
 - CIVIL: the date of observation (YYYYMMDD)
+- FILENUMBER: number of the file
 - JD: the julian date when the observation finished
-- FILENUMBER: number of the file
 - OBSTIME: time of observation
-- GROUP1: observation ID, file number for the first frame in the ABBA sequence (can be incorrect)
-- GROUP2: file number of the A0V star used in reduction (can be incorrect)
-- OBJNAME: name of object observed (user input)
-- OBJTYPE: the frame type, can be DARK, ARC, FLAT, SKY, TAR, STD and more
-- FRAMETYPE: ON or OFF
 - EXPTIME: exposure time (in seconds)
 - ROTPA: rotation position angle
 - AM: airmass at the end of the observation
-- RA_2000: telescope right ascension converted into J2000 (+- deg)
-- DEC_2000: telescope declination converted into J2000 (+- deg)
 - BVC: barycentric velocity correction using [barycorrpy](https://github.com/shbhuk/barycorrpy) (km/s)
 - FACILITY: telescope of observation
 - PI: requester of observations, either name[s], program ID (for Gemini South), or "Unknown"